anoop-panakool/kubernetes-lab/Labs/Pod/Readme.md

 ##### 6. Finally, Kubelet sent a request to the API server notifying it that the Pod was created successfully.

-# Deep Dive in Running Pod
+# Deep Dive in Running Pod & Running Single Container in a Single Pod

 ### Describing the Resources
 ```